Submission for the Future Fashion folio for Costume-Con 39 will begin in April 2020.

 Submit via email to: firstname.lastname@example.org

 By submitting your designs to Costume-Con 39 you agree to the non-profit use and publication of said designs by Costume-Con 39 prior to and during the run of the conference and to their reproduction for the Fashion Show.
-All rights revert back to the designer after the conference.
+The designer retains all other rights to the design.

 Other questions?
 Same email!